 - Gripmas Carol Grip Contest Write-up

 This entry was posted on Friday, July 27th, 2012 at 10:34 am and is filed under bending, card tearing, horseshoe bending, old strongman feats of strength, steel bending, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 One Response to “Tales from the Grip – Stories of Grip and Feats of Strength”

 Leave a Reply